 - Title of proposal

 - Office of Technology Licensing (OTL) disclosure (yes/no) and docket number, if relevant.

 - Body of proposal (3-page limit, at least 10-point font):

 - Description of proposed product

-- Underlying technology
+- Underlying technology and preliminary data (if any)

 - Comparison to effectiveness and cost of current standard of care